softwaresaved/UK-carpentry-workshops-extractor/README.md

 [available online](https://developers.google.com/api-client-library/python/samples/samples).
 Download the generated credentials file and save it as `client_secret.json` in the root directory of this project.
-* You will also need the ID of the parent folder in Google Drive where you want the files to be uploaded, and to pass that to the script via the command-line option `-gid` (see below for details).
+* You will also need the ID of the parent folder in Google Drive where you want the files to be uploaded, and to pass that to the script via the command-line option `-g` (see below for details).
 If this option is not specified, by default the scripts will only save the generated files to the `data/workshops` or `data/instructors` folders and will not attempt to upload anything to Google Drive.

 ### Analyser and mapper scripts' dependencies